dan-snelson/Jamf-Pro-Scripts/Thycotic Privilege Manager macOS Agent/README.md

 # Thycotic Privilege Manager macOS Agent
 ### Description

-Queries the macOS Thycotic Management Agent for various settings, saves the results to the user's Desktop as an HTML file, which is then opened in Safari.
+Queries the macOS Thycotic Privilege Manager Agent for various settings, saves the results to the user's Desktop as an HTML file, which is then opened in Safari.

 If the `testAgentConnection` function results in a failure, the `kickstartAgent` function executes `settmsserver -serverUri ${thycoticURL} -installCode ${agentInstallCode}` in an attempt to resolve the connection failure.